About Old Dog, New Flex

 Why AI Shows up So Often Here

-AI Isn't interesting because it is powerful.
+AI isn't interesting because it is powerful.

-It's interesting because it reditrubutes responsibility.
+It's interesting because it redistributes responsibility.

 A lot of modern tooling optimizes for speed without adequately addressing judgment, accountability, or downstream impact.
 That gap is where things tend to break — technically and ethically.